Helena Lekapene: Reign of Constantine

 Constantine VII was restored to his position as senior emperor after 24 years as junior co-ruler.
-On 27 January 945, his brothers-in-law and co-rulers Stephen and Constantine also were deposed.
+On 27 January 945, his brothers-in-law and co-rulers Stephen and Constantine were also deposed.
 They were sent into exile, leaving Constantine VII sole emperor.
 Helena was by then the only empress.
 Having never exercised executive authority, Constantine remained primarily devoted to his scholarly pursuits and relegated his authority to bureaucrats and generals as well as his energetic wife Helena.

 Romanos II was the co-ruler and heir.
 When Constantine VII died on 9 November 959, Romanos II succeeded him to the throne.
 His own wife Theophano convinced him to send all five of his sisters to the convent of Kanikleion.
 Helena seems to have retired from palace life after this point.
 Her death on 19 September 961 is among the last events recorded in the Theophanes Continuatus chronicle.